A business of beavers

 Organized and structured, their determined attitudes spill over into all aspects of their busy lives and they plan for the future almost unconsciously.
 Decisions made regarding their relationships, careers and families are methodically and practically prepared, and they are most comfortable at work or ensconced in their fastidiously decorated homes.
 In their spare time, beavers love to busy themselves around the house or tend their precisely manicured lawns.

 It is arguable, however, whether the beaver's complex home-building skills require intelligence or simply instinct, much as a bird builds a nest.
-Today it is generally believed that the beaver's intelligence is overrated: though they will purposely fell trees to build dams, they are often killed by their poor lumberjacking skills.
+Today it is generally believed that the beaver's intelligence is overrated and they are often killed by their poor lumberjacking skills.

 While others are playing, beavers are usually hard at work.
 They are well prepared for any eventuality and their homes are well stocked with spare water, emergency radios and survival kits.
 Even the beaver is not sure why it spends such energy in securing its home, but it instinctively feels more comfortable when it does.

 Beaver personalities come in all shapes and sizes.
 Generally in good physical condition, they find time to keep fit even with their busy work schedules.
 Their conscientious attitudes makes them dependable as friends and a commitment from a beaver is like money in the bank.

 The beaver is second in size to the South American capybara as the world's largest rodent.
 Famous for their engineering talents, beavers are able to create advanced damming systems and intricate lodges.
 It is arguable, however, whether the beaver's complex home-building skills require intelligence or is simply instinct, much as a bird builds a nest.
 Today, it is generally believed that the beaver's intelligence is overrated.
 Contrary to the notion that they purposely fell trees to fall into the water, they are not infrequently killed by having these trees fall on them.